Data Protection & Privacy Conference November 2019

 This session will look at what organisations need to consider when embedding Data Protection into the psyche of their employees day to day work.

-Hooked on being at the heart of the big policy debates of the technology era.
-Extensive UK and EU digital & tech public policy knowledge, track record of developing campaigns from inception to launch and engaging government and stakeholders across industry.
+Roxanne Morison is Head of Digital Policy at CBI and she's hooked on being at the heart of the big policy debates of the technology era.
+She has extensive UK and EU digital & tech public policy knowledge, a track record of developing campaigns from inception to launch and engaging government and stakeholders across industry.

 Director in the dispute resolution team at Freeths LLP, a leading national firm, working primarily from their Oxford office.
 I specialise in: